pantheon-systems/documentation/source/_docs/guides/wordpress-commandline.md

   - tessak22
 date: 3/7/2017
 ---
-Many developers feel more at home at the command line than they do using a GUI.
+Many developers feel more at home using the command line than they do using a GUI.
 Edit a text file, issue a command, and bang—you've completed your task.
 There's just something about doing it all from the command line that makes it a little more exciting.

 Until recently, WordPress didn't have a great answer for developers who are most at home on the CLI.